mihirrao-10/BibleDatasetForKaggle/README.md

         1 : "In the beginning God created the heaven and the earth.", 2 : "And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.", ...
-        31: "And God saw every thing that he had made, and, behold, it was very good.
-And the evening and the morning were the sixth day."
         },
     2 : {
         1 : "Thus the heavens and the earth were finished, and all the host of them.", 2 : "And on the seventh day God ended his work which he had made; and he rested on the seventh day from all his work which he had made.", ...
-        25: "And they were both naked, the man and his wife, and were not ashamed."
         },
     ...
 }